junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 Dean has to wipe his eyes again.
 Sam hugs Cas just as tightly as Dean had.

 And this time, Cas stays, for real.
 Moves all his belongings into the bunker, which means, though, pretty much nothing.
 Just his angel blade, his trenchcoat and the clothes on him.
-He doesn't have much belongings, but he has moved in.
+He doesn't have many belongings, but he has moved in.
 His bedroom is two doors down the corridor next to Dean's.

 Dean's more than happy about everything.
 For the first time after the God event, after everything wrapped up, he finally has a good night's sleep.
-A full length beauty sleep without nightmare, he hopes.
+A full-length beauty sleep without nightmares, he hopes.

 Then in the middle of the night, he wakes up again.
 Staring at the ceiling of his room again, not sure why.
 Then he hears the creaky sound of the bunker floor, and a faint squeaky sound when some doors are opened and closed, someone walking around, keeping footsteps as light as they can, but Dean is a light sleeper these days with all the hunter's instinct.